hantsy/building-restful-apis-with-springmvc-gitbook/overview.md

 5. Delete posts.
 6. Comment on posts.

-A administrater should has more advanced permissions, eg. he can manage the system users.
+A administrater should have more advanced permissions, eg. he can manage the system users.

 1. Create a new user.
 2. Update uesr